HumanBrainProject/openMINDS/README.md

 ## License
 This work is licensed under the MIT License.

-## Logo
-The openMINDS logo was created by U. Schlegel, based on an original sketch by C. Hagen Blixhavn and feedback by L. Zehl.
+**Logo:** The openMINDS logo was created by U. Schlegel, based on an original sketch by C. Hagen Blixhavn and feedback by L. Zehl.